unoplatform/uno.toolkit.ui/doc/controls/TabBarAndTabBarItem.md

 ## Styling `TabBar` & `TabBarItem`
 Toolkit provides a barebones default style for `TabBar` and `TabBarItem`.
 It is recommended to use either:
 * [One of the pre-built styles](../controls-styles.md#control-styles) that come packaged within the `Uno.Toolkit.UI.Material` or `Uno.Toolkit.UI.Cupertino` libraries
-* A custom built style that is defined within the consuming application
+* A custom-built style that is defined within the consuming application

 The styles that exist within the Toolkit Theming Libraries are built for the most common scenarios in which a `TabBar` could be used.

 ### "Top" `TabBar` Style

 A common use for a `TabBar` would be to use it as a means of navigation between two or more views/pages that are all at the same level of hierarchy (Lateral Navigation).
-If the goal is to provide lateral navigation for destinations that are at **any** level of the hierachy, a `TabBar` styled as a `TopTabBar` is most appropriate.
+If the goal is to provide lateral navigation for destinations that are at **any** level of the hierarchy, a `TabBar` styled as a `TopTabBar` is most appropriate.

 Currently, the Material Theme Toolkit Library contains two styles for this purpose: `ColoredTopTabBarStyle` and `TopTabBarStyle`.